UW-INFO442-AU24/Team-Pesto/README.md

     pip install -r requirements.txt
     ```

-4. Set up environment variables - Create a .env file in the root directory and add the Azure Cosmos DB URL:
+4. Set up environment variables - Create a .env file in the root directory and add the Azure Cosmos DB URL along with other info (will be given):

     ```sh
     DATABASE_URL="teampesto-dev-westus-001.postgres.database.azure.com"